Allotment jobs for January 2022

 - Renew grease bands around fruit trees.

 - If your fruit trees do not have strong growth, feed with Bonemeal in late winter, or you can use wood ash from your bonfire, as I do.

-- Dig up and leave parsnips on top of the soil on a frosty night and the frost will sweeten them.
+- Dig up and leave parsnips on top of the soil on a frosty night, the frost will sweeten them.

 - Plan your crops for this year, including your crop rotation.

 - Order seeds or buy them from the allotment shop, we have an excellent selection of trusted and tried varieties.

 - Tidy up shed.

 - Clean greenhouse.

 - It’s a good time to look for slugs and snails under pots, wooden boards etc.